Alex-also-Tiberiu/Adapter-pattern/README.md

-## this is a software engineering exam. <br />
+## this is a software engineering project. <br />
+# Software engineering Unipd. <br />
-The exam is intended to learn:
+The aim of this project is to learn:
 - what is an adapter pattern
 - how to test a project using Junit 4
 - how to write a documentation <br />